Wint3rmute/baczek.me/content/now.md

 High-fiving [Adam Neely](https://www.youtube.com/@AdamNeely)
-and hearing a crowd clap in perfect sync in 7/8 time is quite something for just one day.
+and hearing a crowd clap in perfect sync in 7/8 time is quite something for just one day!
+Happy to be alive at the same time as all the people who were there :)

 {{image (src="/sungazer.jpg" small=false title="Prague, Kampus Hybernská")}}